 Jason’s first job as a teenager was delivering pizza.
 Let’s just say it does not go well for everyone.
 His first theatrical job was as a director for Cole, a musical revue for Cole Porter.
 This took place at Elmwood Playhouse, Nyack, New York.
 He directed this aged 15 years old.

 He owes his success as a composer to never settling down to one thing, even at an early age.
 He was always pushy and aggressive and never settled down for anything.
-Always knew and felt he could do more in any situation.
+Always knew and felt he could do more in any situation and always wanted to be the greatest.
 This is a great attribute for anyone to emulate.

 Jason’s landmark productions include: Honeymoon in Vegas, which was performed at the Nederland Theatre in 2015, The Bridges of Madison County, which played at Broadway’s Gerald Schoenfeld Theatre in 2014, 13, which he produced in 2008, The Last Five years which premiered in 2001 in Broadway and then featured as a film in 2015.
 The story of this last composition was based on his failed marriage to his first wife.